Internet addiction disorder: Mental health consequences

-A longitudinal study of Chinese high school students (2010) suggests that individuals with moderate to severe risk of Internet addiction are 2.5 times more likely to develop depressive symptoms than their IAD-free counterparts.
+A longitudinal study of Chinese high school students (2009) suggests that individuals with moderate to severe risk of Internet addiction are 2.5 times more likely to develop depressive symptoms than their IAD-free counterparts.
 Researchers studied pathological or uncontrolled Internet use, and later mental health problems in 1,041 teenage students in China.
 The students were free of depression and anxiety at the start of the study.
-Nine months later, the youngsters were evaluated again for anxiety and depression, and 87 were judged as having developed depression, while 8 reported significant anxiety symptoms.
+Nine months later, the students were evaluated again for anxiety and depression, and 87 were judged as having developed depression, while 8 reported significant anxiety symptoms.
 Another longitudinal study of high school students from Helsinki found that problematic internet usage and depressive symptoms may produce a positive feedback loop.
-Problematic internet usage is also associated with increased risk of substance abuse.
+This cycle involves problematic internet usage worsening depressive symptoms, which in turn leads to even more problematic internet usage.
+Furthermore, problematic internet usage is associated with an increased risk of substance abuse.

 Internet Addiction Disorder (IAD) is linked to a wide range of negative psychological outcomes.
 Excessive or uncontrolled internet use can interfere with emotional regulation, social relationships, and cognitive functioning.
 The major mental health consequences include: